drjaydenm/docker-headless-vnc/README.md

 ## Getting access to your data

 To get access to your host data from the container, you can setup volume mounts in the `docker-compose.yml` file.
+An example file is in this repository.

 ## Customizing